 Virgilio Viana is an expert in forestry and sustainable development.
 He received a PhD in evolutionary biology from Harvard University and did post-doctoral work on sustainable development at the University of Florida.
 He was formerly professor of forest sciences at the Higher School of Agriculture Luiz de Queiroz, at São Paulo University.
 Dr. Viana coordinated the Brazilian consultative process that led to the establishment of the Forest Stewardship Council (FSC) in 1993.
 In 2008, Dr. Viana transitioned to a new role as Director General of the Amazonas Sustainable Foundation (FAS), an organization charged with implementing the Bolsa Floresta Program, as well as providing the institutional framework to market environmental services of Amazonas’ forests.

 Dario is the Project Leader for Solutions Initiatives of SDSN Youth.
-He is currently graduating with an MSc in Environment and Development from the London School of Economics and Political Science, and he holds a Master’s Degree in Law from the University of Siena.
-With SDSN Youth, he coordinated the #KnowYourGoals global campaign and currently serves as its representative in the Global Partnership for Sustainable Development Data, as well as in the steering committee of the SDG Youth Action Mapper initiative.
+He works as a Research Officer for the Global Health Centre of the Graduate Institute of Geneva, where he is also a PhD student in International Law.
+Dario holds an MSc in Environment and Development from the London School of Economics and Political Science, and a JD from the University of Siena.
+With SDSN Youth, he coordinated the #KnowYourGoals global campaign and currently serves as its representative in the Global Partnership for Sustainable Development Data.
+Since 2014, he is a member of the Advisory Board of COPERNICUS Alliance.